TRIE-Tech/mongol-api/README.md

 These microservices work harmoniously, offering diverse ways to engage with Mongolian heritage and enhance your projects.

 In the spirit of collaboration and community, we are thrilled to announce that Mongol-API is now open source.
-You can contribute your passion for coding to this exciting project, helping shape the future of Mongol-API.
+You can contribute to this exciting project and help shape the future of Mongol-API.
 Your insights and expertise can make this experience even more enriching for everyone.
 Let's embark on this journey together! 🌍✨

 Explore, create, and innovate with Mongol-API today!